leonlinsx/minimal-mistakes/_posts/2017-06-30-hamming-on-research.md

 [Richard Hamming](https://history.computer.org/pioneers/hamming.html "Hamming") is a mathematician who worked on the Manhattan Project and also contributed foundational work for error-correcting code in computing.
 Most of his work is too complicated for me to understand, but I chanced upon [this speech](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html "Hamming speech") that I found interesting.
 Some thoughts below:

 > Our society frowns on people who set out to do really good work.
 You're not supposed to; luck is supposed to descend on you and you do great things by chance.
 Well, that's a kind of dumb thing to say.
 I say, why shouldn't you set out to do something significant.
-You don't have to tell other people, but shouldn't you say to yourself, ``Yes, I would like to do something significant.''
+You don't have to tell other people, but shouldn't you say to yourself, "Yes, I would like to do something significant."

 I'm not sure I fully agree here.
 These days everyone seems to want to be a founder and build the next billion dollar company.
 Have things changed?